nextthingco/docs/Gadget-docs/source/includes/_build.md

 	capabilities:[SYS_RAWIO]
 	```

 Grant Linux capabilities to the container.
-Specifically the ones used here mount a FUSE (**F**ilesystem in **Use**rspace) based system for I/O operations and allows access /dev/mem device with privileges.
+Specifically the ones used here mount a FUSE (**F**ilesystem in **Use**rspace) based system for I/O operations.
 CHECK WITH LANGLEY

 * **devices**